odavidsons/contact-list-manager-GUI/README.md

 - Local storage: All contact entries can be imported and exported via JSON files.
 - Database storage: It's possible to create a connection to a databse by inputting it's credentials, and all the data is handled in the remote database.

-The currently supported database structure dump is provided in the repository (database.sql)
+The currently supported database structure dump is provided in the repository (database.sql).
+You should create a database called 'contactslist' and import the dump to it.